 - 1 handful cilantro chopped

-- 1 inch knob ginger peeled and sliced thin
+- 1 inch knob ginger peeled and julienned.

 - 1/2 green chili chopped